The-Devoyage/graphql-accounts/README.md

 # @The-Devoyage/graphql-accounts

-An easy to spin up accounts microservice that can be used as a ready to go service or a starting point to customize your own accounts service.
+An easy to spin up accounts microservice that can be used as a ready to go service for managing authentication or a starting point to customize your own accounts service.

 ## Features